Richard Anderson: Career

 Before Anderson began his career in 1950 as a Metro-Goldwyn-Mayer contract player, he studied at the Actors' Laboratory Theatre, which led to work in radio and stock theater.
-His many films at MGM included The Magnificent Yankee (1950) as Reynolds, The Student Prince (1954) as Lucas, and Forbidden Planet (1956), as Chief Engineer Quinn.
-Among his later films were the World War I drama Paths of Glory (1957) directed by Stanley Kubrick, in which Anderson played the prosecuting attorney.
+His many films at MGM included The Magnificent Yankee (1950) as Reynolds, The Student Prince (1954) as Lucas, and Forbidden Planet (1956) as Chief Engineer Quinn.

+After his six years at MGM, he was contracted to 20th Century Fox.

+Among his later films were the World War I drama Paths of Glory (1957) directed by Stanley Kubrick in which Anderson played the prosecuting attorney.
 Anderson played Ricardo Del Amo in the second season of Zorro (1957 TV series), a friend and rival of Diego de la Vega (Guy Williams).
 He was the object of the unrequited love of Clara Varner (Joanne Woodward) in The Long, Hot Summer (1958) and a suspicious military officer in Seven Days in May (1964).

-In the 1960s, Anderson made appearances in 23 episodes of Perry Mason during the series' final season (1965-1966) as Police Lieutenant Steve Drumm, replacing the character of Lt.
+In the 1960s, Anderson made appearances in 23 episodes of Perry Mason during the series' final season (1965–66) as Police Lieutenant Steve Drumm, replacing the character of Lt.
 Tragg, played by Ray Collins, who died in 1965.
-Before he became a Perry Mason regular, he made guest appearances in two episodes: as defendant Edward Lewis in "The Case of the Accosted Accountant", and Jason Foster in "The Case of the Paper Bullets" (both 1964).
+Before he became a Perry Mason regular, Anderson made guest appearances in two episodes: as defendant Edward Lewis in "The Case of the Accosted Accountant", and Jason Foster in "The Case of the Paper Bullets" (both 1964).

-He also appeared on The Untouchables, Wagon Train, The Rifleman, Daniel Boone, Thriller, The Eleventh Hour, Redigo, Combat!, Twelve O'Clock High, I Spy, The Man from U.N.C.L.E., The Fugitive (as varied characters in several episodes; in the series' 1967 finale he played the brother-in-law to the protagonist Dr. Richard Kimble); The Wild, Wild West; Bonanza, The Green Hornet, The Invaders, and The Big Valley.
+He also appeared on Steve Canyon, The Untouchables, Wagon Train, The Rifleman, Daniel Boone, Thriller, The Eleventh Hour, Redigo, Combat!, Twelve O'Clock High, I Spy, The Man from U.N.C.L.E., The Fugitive (as varied characters in several episodes; in the series' 1967 finale he played the brother-in-law to the protagonist Dr. Richard Kimble), The Wild Wild West, Bonanza, The Green Hornet, The Invaders, and The Big Valley.
 In 1961–62, Anderson co-starred with Marilyn Maxwell in an ABC production of Bus Stop.
-He guest-starred in the last episode of season 1 of Mission: Impossible (1966) as Judge Wilson Chase.
+He was a guest-star in the last episode of season 1 of Mission: Impossible (1966) as Judge Wilson Chase.